MUSIC SHEETS FOR MOLLY MALONE UKULELE TUTORIAL

 We have the lyrics and chords sheet here.
-The lyrics to this famous Molly Malone song are interesting as it tells the story of a pretty girl who sells fish and seafood in Dublin from her wheelbarrow.
+The lyrics to this famous Molly Malone song are interesting.
+These tell the story of a pretty girl who sells fish and seafood in Dublin from her wheelbarrow.

 MYSTERIOUS MOLLY MALONE

 No historical records however have been found that the Molly Malone depicted on the song is based on a real person.
-In 2010, a song referring to “sweet Molly Malone” was discovered.
+In 2010, historians discovered a song referring to a “sweet Molly Malone.”
 The song was included in a book of songs called Apollo’s Medley printed in the late 18th century in Doncaster, England.
 The Molly Malone referred to in this song, however, does not appear to be the same Molly Malone who was a fishmonger in the popular tune.
 The lyrics on the Apollo’s Medley version refers to a Molly Malone that the writer yearns to share a bed with.
 This discovery nevertheless contributed to the speculation that Molly Malone was a fishmonger as well as a prostitute.

 MOLLY MALONE STATUE

 The Molly Malone song, sometimes also referred to as Cockles and Mussels, is also considered as the unofficial anthem of Dublin.
 In 1988, the Jury’s Hotel Group presented a bronze statue portraying the mysterious Molly Malone to the city of Dublin.
 The chairman of the Dublin City Council at that time, Ben Briscoe, unveiled the statue in one of Dublin’s principal streets, Grafton Street, during the 1988 Millennium celebrations.